MitchyBAwesome/amazon-ecs-catsndogs-workshop/Lab-8-Artifacts/lab8-detailed-steps.md

 6. Run the command `nano Dockerfile` to edit the Dockerfile.

-7. Find the line which starts with `RUN aws --region` and add a comment out that line by adding a `#` before the word `RUN`.
+7. Find the line which starts with `RUN aws --region` and comment out that line by adding a `#` before the word `RUN`.
 The line should look somehing like this:

     `# RUN aws --region us-west-2 s3 cp s3://catsndogs-assets/dogs-images /www/ --recursive`